Joe Lancaster (footballer)

-Joseph Gerard Lancaster (born 28 April 1926) is an English former footballer who played as a goalkeeper.
+Joseph Gerard Lancaster (28 April 1926 – 8 October 2024) was an English footballer who played as a goalkeeper.
 He played for Manchester United and Accrington Stanley in The Football League in the late 1940s and early 1950s.
 He was born in Stockport.
 In November 2016, he was noted as being Manchester United's oldest living former player.
+Lancaster died in Stockport on 8 October 2024, at the age of 98.